 Xiaomi has started including satellite-call functions in its smartphones.

 Roughly half of Xiaomi's staff work in research and development, on which it spent $3.4bn in 2024—more than its net profit.
-In May 2025 it unveiled an advanced three-nanometre chip it had designed, and it has developed a humanoid robot called CyberOne.
+It has unveiled an advanced three-nanometre chip of its own design, and has developed a humanoid robot called CyberOne.
 Nearly half of its smartphone and connected-device revenue comes from overseas, primarily developing markets such as India and Indonesia.
-Xiaomi plans to have 10,000 overseas shops within half a decade.